quorum1/governance/docs/code-of-conduct.md

 ##### Protect Internal Personal Data
 Quorum1 collects and stores personal information for all members, but this data is kept secure, and access is restricted in accordance with internal policy and applicable laws.
 We must ensure that we treat the personal data of our members, visitors, contractors, and any other personal data under our direct control with the same care for privacy and security that we maintain for our clients’ and partners’ data.

+It is our intention to implement self-soverign identity and we are working to design and architect our systems and processes to allow for this in the future.

 ##### No Criminal Acts
 Immediately notify Quorum1’s Legal Quorum of any new investigations, especially those related to fraud, misrepresentations, bribery, corruption, tax evasion, sanctions violations, or similar activities which you may be part of or that you learn in connection to another member.
 These reports should be made directly to the Legal Quorum via legal@quorum.one.